-- Class curriculum: Information provided in April 2013 indicates that on arrival, children and parents are weighed and measured, and then participate in 30 minutes of physical activity led by health educators, followed by 45 minutes of separate classes with health educators.
-With the children, the educators address nutrition and physical activity behaviors, plus behavior-related topics, including bullying, goal setting, self-esteem, and dealing with setbacks in an age-appropriate manner.
-The parent group works on similar topics, including problem-solving such issues as unsafe neighborhoods, poor access to healthy food, and how to deal with other family members who do not support diet and nutrition change.
+- Class curriculum: Information provided in April 2013 indicates that on arrival, children and parents are weighed and measured; they then participate in 45 minutes of classes with health educators.
+With the children, the educators address nutrition and physical activity behaviors, plus behavior-related topics including bullying, goal setting, self-esteem, and dealing with setbacks in an age-appropriate manner.
+The parent group works on similar topics, including problem-solving issues such as unsafe neighborhoods, poor access to health foods, and ways to deal with other family members who do not support diet and nutrition change.
 The classes conclude with at least 30 minutes of group physical activities.

-- Setting measurable, realistic goals: The families reassemble to review what topics were addressed and to set goals for the next week.
+- Setting measurable, realistic goals: The families reconvene to review the topics that were addressed and to set goals for the next week.
 Typical weekly goals include achieving three to five servings of fruit and vegetables each day, eating at least four dinners at home that week with the family, and limiting fast food to once a week.
 Goals are designed to be specific, measurable, and achievable.
 For example, if a child sets a goal of drinking fewer sugary drinks, the health educator and child structure a way to track the goal.
 Goals are never weight based; they focus on behaviors related to nutrition and physical activity.

 - Weekly staff brainstorming sessions: The program staff hold weekly team meetings among the program coordinator, health educators, psychologist, medical providers, social workers, physical therapist, and dietitian.
 They discuss the families participating in the program, sharing perspectives, identifying barriers faced by families, and brainstorming solutions.